PoCInnovation/Pool2023/Software/day05/Flutter/README.md

 The goal now is to use these models.
 You are going to create a `User` after the user has logged in and an `Artist` after filling in the artist creation form, all stored in stores.

-To do this you will create a `store` folder and then a `store.dart` file under the `lib` folder, which you will use to store your data so that it can be accessed throughout your code with only the import of the `store.dart` file to access it.
+To do this you will create a `store` folder and then a `store.dart` file under the `lib` folder, which you will use to store your data so that it can be accessed throughout your code with only the import 'README.md'of the `store.dart` file to access it.

 ## Step 7 - Authentication with an API